MTI-twalker/DSNNowPlotting/README.md

 **Mnemonic**:
     This is a unique list of attribute values within the selected signal type data sets.

+**Dish**:
+    This is a unique list of Dishes that contain the SpaceCraft selected within that selection line.
+If there is only a single dish that returns, that dish will be auto selected to start populating the chart.

 #### Saving Data

     Pressing the "Download CSV" at the bottom right will loop through each item on each chart and create a CSV file with the data as an ISO string and mnemonic value listed in csv format.